-in Videos on
+in Blogs, Videos on

 On-orbit assets are the enabling capabilities that power satellite applications.
 Without these assets, none of the satellite services available today would be possible.
 The space sector has seen significant shifts in its approach to the commercialisation of satellite applications, which has opened new opportunities through the use of small satellites, on-orbit servicing and low Earth orbit constellations.